Dora E. Schoonmaker: Early life

 Dora E. Schoonmaker was born on November 14, 1851, in the town of Olive, Ulster County, New York, the daughter of Jacob and Patience Schoonmaker.

 Mission to Japan

 Initially, she was a public school teacher in Morris, Illinois.
-However, she wanted to go abroad as a missionary and was sent to Japan on October 28, 1874 (at the age of 23) by the Women's Foreign Missionary Bureau of the Methodist Episcopal Church in the United States.
+However, she wanted to go abroad as a missionary and was sent to Japan on October 28, 1874 (at the age of 23) by the Woman's Foreign Missionary Society of the Methodist Episcopal Church in the United States.
 She was the first female missionary in Japan.

 In the same year, she opened "Joshi Shogakko," the oldest origin of Aoyama Gakuin and a pioneering school for girls' education in the Meiji era, at Heizo Okada's residence in Azabu-Hommurachō, later moved to Azabu-Shimborichō, and served as its principal until she returned to the United States.
 The school was forced to change its name to "Kyusei Gakko (救世学校, Salvation School" and "Kaigan Jyogakko (海岸女学校, Coastal Girls' School)" due to criticism of Christianity, but later developed into Aoyama Gakuin.